 In past years the foundation has offered studentships at a prominent British university or business school leading to a Master’s degree in some aspect of finance or economics.
-At present these scholarships–which cover some or all course fees, as well as a contribution towards living costs–are only available to students undertaking the Marjorie Deane MA in Financial Journalism at City University in London.
+At present these scholarships–which cover some or all course fees, as well as a contribution towards living costs–are only available to students undertaking the Marjorie Deane MA in Financial Journalism at City, University of London.
 Students who have been offered a place on this course should contact the university for more information.

 Emily Blewett, Studentship, City, University of London, 2010-11

 As a student of history and politics, I parted from numbers and graphs at an early stage in my academic life.
 By the time I was an undergraduate at the University of Exeter, they caught up with me as they did with the rest of the world—in the form of a global financial crisis.
 After graduation I decided that I not only wanted to understand the messy world of finance and economics around me, but be at the forefront reporting it.
 As I study for a Financial Journalism MA at City University London, I am immensely grateful to the foundation for granting me the financial support to help realise my ambition.

 Deciding I wanted to be a journalist was less of a revelation than luck.
 At university, I was surrounded by an award-winning student newspaper editorial team and an encouraging local newspaper.
 Since then, I have had the opportunity to write for the Guardian on the prevention of HIV in Lesotho.
 I have also worked for a Brussels-based financial news service and Deutsche Welle-TV in Berlin.

 Shortly after the term began, my calculator was put to use for the first time since my GCSEs.
 I will not make the same mistake again.
 Numbers should not remain in calculators but are critical to understanding both our past and future.
 As a financial journalist, I look forward to being the one doing the explaining.
 [October 2010]

 Rachel Whitworth, Studentship, Birkbeck College, University of London, 2009-10